ori-orion/orion_semantic_map/README.md

 Current active branch is `noetic`.

 # Notes on current implementation...
+This branch (rosplan_tiago) supports Catherine Ning's work on the Tiago pick and place simulation with the ROSPlan planner (Summer 2022).
+It has been adapted to run on melodic and Python2.7.
 ## ROS message definitions:

 Running the overall system and `rosservice list | grep som` returns